lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ### Staking limits and pause

-Pausing staking is unaffected by external shares per se.
+Pausing staking is unaffected by external shares handling.

-However, if the protocol is under stress or paused, external share minting/burning might also be restricted.
+However, if the protocol is under stress or paused, external share minting/burning might also be temporary unoperational.

 ### One new minter and one new burner for stETH

-This LIP introduces a new class of minter and burner (the external accounting contract), increasing the importance of access control, deployment configuration, and monitoring.
+This LIP introduces a new source of minting and burning, increasing the importance of access control, deployment configuration, and monitoring.

-The burning is allowed only from the own external accounting contract balance.
+To limit the control surface, all minting and burning of external shares is authorized only via the single `VaultHub` contract.
+There is a global minting limit preventing external shares to exceed the sane limits upon initial proposal adoption.

 ## Failure modes

 ### External ether drained

-If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply.
+If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply (i.e., the `liability > TV` invariant broken for a vault or a group of vaults).

 Losses can be covered by:
-- replenishing the external ether source with additional funds;
+- replenishing the staking vaults accrued bad debt with additional funds;
+- socializing the bad debt among vaults containing slashed validors of the same node operator;
-- implementing a coverage application mechanism by burning stETH from the donor sources;
+- executing a self-coverage application (see [LIP-18](./lip-18.md));
-- socializing the losses via token rebase (i.e., as it would have been with staking penalties) among all stETH holders as a part of an explicit governance decision.
+- internalizing the losses to protocol, decreasing stETH token rebase (as it would have been with the Lido Core pool staking penalties) within the next oracle report

+### Emergency pause

+The collateral registry contract (`VaultHub`) and auxiliary parts implement an emergency pause mechanism, allowing to minimize the potential impact of the discovered vulnerability or unspecified critical protocol state.

+Paused state prevents:
+- a new staking vault from being registered in the collateral registry;
+- already registered vaults can't be disconnected;
+- stETH can't be minted or burned against staking vaults;
+- ether can't be funded or withdrawn from the registered vaults;
+- rebalance operations are paused;
+- staking vaults can't receive oracle reports;
+- ether can't be deposited to beacon chain from staking vaults
+- assigned obligations of staking vaults (redemptions and fees) can't be settled

 ## Reference implementation